Dahee Jeong Makes The Empty

 Each animation needs a place, says the Korean director.
 The Empty takes place in a room, and a room is a person's own history.

-The floor can get smaller, the books may disappera, but all things in a room contain the traces of something.
+The floor can get smaller, the books may disappear, but all things in a room contain the traces of something.

 Jeong has the talent to transform all metaphors and poetry into calm, but very powerful imagery.
 For a film that is about loss and memory, dust plays the role of image creator.